dipaloke/next_auth_all_in_one/README.md

 - Enable/disable two-factor auth in Settings page
 - Change user role in Settings page (for development purposes only)
 - Free Postgres sql DB on [NEON](https://neon.tech/)
+- Our entire application is protected (user needs to-be logged in ) except lending page, login, sign-up page.
+- Logged in users cant access login page or sign-up page. gets redirected if tried to access.
+-

 ## Packages: